opensearch-project/project-website/_posts/2024-10-17-query-insights.md

 meta_description: Gain deeper visibility into search query performance with OpenSearch Query Insights.
 This tool helps identify bottlenecks, optimize resources, and troubleshoot issues by providing detailed insights into query execution, latency, CPU/memory usage, and more.
 Enhance your search analytics and deliver a better user experience.
 ---

 In the world of search and analytics, performance is everything.
-As an engineer, you need to ensure that your search queries are not only fast but also resource-efficient.
-However, understanding what’s happening under the hood of your search operations can be challenging.
-That’s where OpenSearch’s new feature, Query Insights, comes into play.
-This tool is designed to give you deeper visibility into the performance of your search queries, helping you identify bottlenecks, optimize performance, and ultimately, provide a better experience for your users.
+As an engineer, you need to ensure that your search queries are not only fast but also resource efficient.
+However, understanding what's happening in your search operations internally can be challenging.
+That's where OpenSearch's new feature, Query Insights, comes into play.
+This tool is designed to give you deeper visibility into the performance of your search queries, helping you identify bottlenecks, optimize performance, and, ultimately, provide a better experience for your users.

 ### What is Query Insights?

 Query Insights is a comprehensive framework within OpenSearch that provides detailed visibility into the execution of search queries.
-It collects and analyzes data on the performance of each query, offering you the tools to identify top resource-consuming queries, understand query latency, and track the source of queries.
+It collects and analyzes data on the performance of each query, offering you the tools to identify the top resource-consuming queries, understand query latency, and track the source of queries.
 This feature is invaluable for troubleshooting, optimizing performance, and ensuring the smooth operation of your search environment.

 ### Why is Query Insights important?

 Understanding the performance of your search queries is critical for maintaining a responsive and efficient search platform.
-With Query Insights, you can quickly identify the top queries that are consuming the most CPU, memory, or exhibiting high latency.
+With Query Insights, you can quickly identify the top queries that are consuming the most CPU or memory or are exhibiting high latency.
 This allows you to focus your optimization efforts where they are needed most.
 By using Query Insights, you can:

 * **Identify performance bottlenecks:** Easily spot queries that are slowing down your system, whether due to high resource usage or inefficient execution.